Introduction to ITIL

 Change Management.
 Overview of ITIL Change Management provides an overview of the ITIL Change Management process and how ALM supports the process.
-Using ALM Entities describes the entities provided by ALM for ITIL Change Management.
+Use ALM entities describes the entities provided by ALM for ITIL Change Management.

 Release Management.
 Overview of ITIL Release Management provides an overview of the ITIL Release Management process and how ALM supports the process.
-Using ALM Entities describes the entities provided by ALM for ITIL Release Management.
+Use ALM entities describes the entities provided by ALM for ITIL Release Management.

 ALM can be used as a starting point, and then extended to support the process requirements that meet the specific needs of your organization.
 Using these tools, ALM helps enforce repeatable ITIL processes to reduce their operating cost and risk.

 Install and set up ALM Content Bundle provides instructions for installing ALM and configuring PPM to ensure that the integrations work properly.